 Moodle Workplace was recently released, and it’s clear to all of us at Titus Learning that it is in a class of its own when it comes to the effect it will have on our business, our clients, and the Moodle community worldwide.
 In this series of videos and blog posts, we will be taking a look at Moodle Workplace’s brand new features, and explaining the benefits these will bring for Workplace learning.
 In this first instalment, we will be taking a look at the multi-tenancy feature.

 It’s with no ease we make this statement, but perhaps the biggest development in Moodle Workplace is the introduction of its multi-tenancy feature.
 Very simply put, Moodle Workplace allows you to easily create multiple different tenants within your one Workplace installation.

-The ability to create multi-tenancy platforms isn’t something new for Titus Learning, and we have been doing this for clients using Moodle Core for some time.
-From large education institutions that have multi campuses through to companies that require departments to have access to their own platform we have been able to meet these requirements, but the advancement with Moodle Workplace is through the ease in which new tenants can be created.
+The ability to create multi-tenancy platforms isn’t something new for Titus Learning, and we have been doing this for clients using Moodle Core for some time now.
+From large education institutions that have multiple campuses through to companies that require departments to have access to their own platform, we have been able to meet these requirements, but the advancement with Moodle Workplace is through the ease in which new tenants can be created.

 An incredibly simpler and smoother process then what was necessary previously.
 To see this process in action, watch the below video:

 For any queries about Moodle Workplace, or to simply chat to one of the team about your requirements, get in touch on the button below.